Department of Justice is now the Department of Communities and Justice. Find out more >

-Negotiation can take place at any time, for example, when you first demanded your goods back, when you are thinking about starting a case, or even after a court case has started.
+Negotiation can take place at any time, for example, when you first demanded your goods back, when you are thinking about starting a case, or even after a case has started.

 If you need help negotiating with the other party, you should consider whether to try mediation.
 This is where an independent third party can assist you and the other party to discuss your issues and hopefully come to an agreement.
 For more information, see Mediation.

 Sometimes you should not put 'Without Prejudice' on the top of a letter.
-For example, if you decide to go to court you may want to show that you made an offer to settle.
+For example, if you decide to go to NCAT you may want to show that you made an offer to settle.

 Although negotiating with the other party can be very informal, if you are able to reach an agreement you should write down what has been agreed.
 For more information, see Put it in writing.

 For more information about negotiating with the other party, see the Negotiation section of the Legal skills topic.